Jury considers death penalty in Connecticut home invasion case

 Komisarjevsky's accomplice, Steven Hayes, was convicted separately of similar charges and has been sentenced to death.

-The jury in New Haven Superior Court began deliberations on Monday and has deliberated seven-and-a-half hours over the last two days.
+The jury in New Haven Superior Court began deliberations on Monday and has deliberated seven-and-a-half hours over two days.
+It was due to resume at 10 a.m. on Wednesday.

 The jury that sentenced Hayes to death deliberated for 17 hours over four days before reaching its unanimous decision.